Get the Tata Capital App to apply for Loans & manage your account. Download Now

 3. Loan calculation: Most financial institutions use the residual value of an asset to calculate its resale value.
 This can be the collateral whose residual value influences the interest rates and loan terms the lender offers.

-Residual value calculation
+Residual value Formula & Calculation

 There are plenty of calculators available online for you to get the residual value for a particular asset quickly.
 However, if you are taking important business or investment decisions, you should know what goes on behind the scenes of each calculation.